ethglobal-38e0q/PaperFi/README.md

-# PerpPractice - Crypto Trading Practice Platform
+# PaperFi - Crypto Trading Practice Platform

 A fully responsive, production-ready frontend for a simulated perpetuals trading platform.
 Built with React, TypeScript, TailwindCSS, and Framer Motion.